| 1 | Common garter snake |

 Eastern ribbon snakes (Thamnophis sauritus) are most common in the northeastern US, appearing in countryside streams of Ohio, Pennsylvania and New York state.
 They have many survival tricks up their sleeves, such as shifting warmth from their tail to their bodies during cold weather, and climbing 6 metres high into riverside branches to dodge sudden floods, which they have a mysterious ability to anticipate.

 Many riverside dog walkers have misidentified this snake over the years, but this is one of the easiest garter snake species to distinguish.
-Their belly tends to be paler than the common garter snake’s, and their faces are cleaner, with less markings.
+Its belly tends to be paler than the common garter snake’s, and its face is cleaner, with less markings.
 Eastern ribbon snakes are also the thinnest Thamnophis member, and have a signature white dot in front of each eye.

-Eastern ribbon snakes measure up to 101.8cm, and source over 90% of their calories from amphibians, with a bonus helping of caterpillars and fish.
+Eastern ribbon snakes source over 90% of their calories from amphibians, with a bonus helping of caterpillars and fish.
 Studies reveal that the northern leopard frog is their favourite prey of all.
 Eastern ribbon snakes use neither venom nor constriction, preferring to grab a frog and swallow it down using whatever clumsy methods possible.

 Range: California, Oregon.